cloudmesh-community/book/chapters/prg/python/cloudmesh/python-cloudmesh.md

         data_flavor: text
     );

-Obviously, we could create the table automatically from recursively iterating through the dict to make our approach generalized for any dict.
+Obviously, we could create the table automatically by recursively iterating through the dict to make our approach generalized for any dict.
 As for the primary key, we simply assume it is always the id which is an integer that always increases and is stored in the database. as a